 Can a 14-Day Rehab Actually Provide a Platform for Long-Term Recovery?

 Recently I have seen a rise in people inquiring about 14-day drug and alcohol treatment programs.
+Two week drug and alcohol treatment programs can be a little controversial.
+Don’t worry I will break down all the pros and cons.
 Typically when you search for inpatient substance abuse treatment centers you will find that about 90% of them fall into one of two categories.

 The first kind is the 30-day inpatient drug and alcohol centers.
 The second kind is the treatment center that advertises 30 to 90-day substance abuse treatment programs.